pivotal/docs-tap/learning-center/portal-rest-api/workshops-catalog.hbs.md

-# Workshop catalog
+# Use the Learning Center workshop catalog

 A single training portal can host one or more workshops.
-The REST API endpoints for the workshops catalog provide a means to list the available workshops and get information about them.
+This topic describes how you use the workshop catalog to list the available workshops and get information about them using the REST API.

 ## <a id="list-available-workshops"></a>Listing available workshops